saylikamble180/MySQL-basics/README.md

 - ALTER TABLE
 - DROP
 ## How it works
-The project demonstrate basic database operation by creating tables, inserting data and performing queries to retrieve and modify data.
+This repository demonstrate basic database operation by creating tables, inserting data and performing queries to retrieve and modify data.